 If I need more power – for winter trips, or summer alpine routes where pre-dawn starts are required – then I favour the Petzl Tikka XP2.

-I currently carry a Fujifilm X-Pro2.
+My main camera is the Fujifilm X-Pro2.
 This is Fuji’s flagship rangefinder-style camera, and carries all the excellent qualities I appreciate from previous X-Series cameras over to an upgraded, weather-sealed body with the new 24MP sensor.
 I really like the hybrid optical viewfinder for use on the hill.
 It doesn’t wash out in bright sunlight and helps save battery life.
 It does, however, have an EVF mode that can be activated with the flick of a switch if required.
 Another great improvement is the second SD card slot.

 My only bugbears with the X-Pro2 are that you can’t charge the battery by plugging the camera directly into a USB power supply, and battery life could be better.
-Otherwise it’s perfect for my needs.

 3. UV filters for both lenses.
 I find UV filters convenient for coping with the moisture, grime and condensation that go hand-in-hand with backpacking photography.